Two boys are admiring a vintage car that’s been parked in the grounds of a school.

 Sue: Oh, for a moment there, I thought he was going to smoke it.

 The Doctor returns the Brigadiers to their respective time zones.

 The story ends with the Doctor welcoming Turlough to the team.

 Sue: I really enjoyed that.
-It’s nice to have a plot where the villain doesn’t want to take over the universe, he just wants to die.
+It’s nice to see a story where the villain doesn’t want to take over the universe for a change, he just wants to die.
 I enjoyed the time-wimey aspect, too.
 They don’t do enough of that in the old series.

-Sue: I’m taking one mark off because the direction wasn’t anything special.
-But it’s still very, very good.
+Sue: I’m taking a mark off because the direction wasn’t anything special.
+But it was still very good.